*This post may contain affiliate links. Please see my disclosure for more details!*

 I know a lot of people aren’t too much of a fan of the whipped cream on top of the cheesecakes, but I just think it look so pretty!
 All the decoration of a cheesecake is optional as always, so you can easily leave it out if you don’t fancy it!!

-- With an electric mixer, whisk the Cream Cheese, Vanilla and Icing sugar until combined – Add in the melted Chocolate and whisk again till smooth.
+- With an electric mixer, whisk the cream cheese, vanilla and icing sugar until combined – add in the melted chocolate and whisk again until smooth.